mendix/docs/content/refguide/data-hub-pane.md

 You need a license to use Data Hub in Studio Pro.
 For further information see [Data Hub License](consumed-odata-service-requirements#license-limitations).
 {{% /alert %}}

-The **Data Hub** pane enables you to search the Data Hub Catalog and discover the data sources available for your organization.
-Via this pane you can add the entities that are exposed in the OData services registered in the Data Hub Catalog into your app's domain model.
-These external entities provide the connection to the data associated with the entities which can be utilized in your app and they are called [external entities](external-entities).
+You can search in the Data Hub Catalog through the **Data Hub** pane to discover data sources that you can use in your project.
+Via this pane you can add the entities that are exposed in the registered OData services—called **Data Sources** in Data Hub—into your app's domain model.
+These entities are called [external entities](external-entities) and are different becasue they enable the connection to the data associated with the entities in the originating app.

 {{% alert type="info" %}}
 In the Data Hub Catalog, registered published services are referred to as *data sources* and exposed entities will show the **Entity set** name and are called *datasets.*